RenosPt/Automatic-Line-Follower-Vehicle/README.md

 6) 4 sensors for the detection of a black line
 7) cables

+Alternatively, you can buy an arduino car that comes with the main body, 3 wheels and 2 motors (+ a socket to use batteries instead of a power bank if you wish for) like this one: https://www.skroutz.gr/s/32863022/Haitronic-2WD-Smart-Robot-Car-Chassis-Kit-for-Arduino-HR0238.html

 CODE:
 For the code we will need the 'Thonny' application.
 Our program has been created inside 'Thonny' application with the use of the programming language called MicroPython.